-Parents may be asked to complete a survey informing us of how well you feel we are meeting the needs of the children and families.
-This will allow us to evaluate our program for improvement or to implement new ideas.
+Parents will be asked to complete a yearly survey informing us of how well you feel we are meeting the needs of the children and families.
+This will allow us to continuously evaluate our program for improvement or to implement new ideas.
+Families will receive a report of the findings which will also address any areas needing additional information or attention.